sangam14/CloudNativeLab/Kubernetes/beginner/zero-downtime-rolling-update.md

+---
+layout: default
+title: Zero Downtime with Rolling and Recreate Updates
+parent: Kubernetes For Beginner
+nav_order: 24
+---

-#  Zero Downtime with Rolling Updates
+#  Zero Downtime with Rolling and Recreate Updates

 We create three Dockerfiles as follows: